Message Transmission over Classical Quantum Channels with a Jammer with Side Information: Correlation as Resource, Common Randomness Generation: Definitions and Communication Models

 The supremum on achievable deterministic rates of ${\rho}(x)$ is called the capacity of ${\rho}(x)$, denoted by $C( {\rho})$.

 \end{definition}

-In the context of arbitrarily varying channels, randomness can be an important resource for reliable communication over an arbitrarily varying channel.
+In the context of the arbitrarily varying channels, randomness can be an important resource for a reliable communication over an arbitrarily varying channel.
+The message transmission task over AVCQC with common randomness between the sender and the receiver is illustrated in Figure \ref{awrarwtjhn}.
 Ahlswede showed in \cite{Ahl1} (cf. also \cite{Ahl2} and \cite{Ahl3}), the surprising result that either the deterministic capacity of an arbitrarily varying channel is zero, or it equals its randomness assisted capacity (Ahlswede Dichotomy). \cite{Bo/Ca/De} shows there are indeed arbitrarily varying classical-quantum channels which have zero deterministic capacity and positive random capacity.
 Therefore randomness is indeed a very helpful resource for message transmission (and secure message transmission) through an arbitrarily varying classical-quantum channel.
-Having resource is particularly essential for the scenario we consider in this work (see the discussion below).
+Having some resource is particularly essential for the scenario we consider in this work (see the discussion below).

 Most of the previous works in AVCQCs consider the case when the jammer knows the coding scheme, but has no side information about the codeword of the transmitters.
-However for secure communications this assumption may be too optimistic, since \cite{Bo/Ca/Ca} shows that the jammer really can archive a better jamming strategy when he knows the codeword.
-Thus we concentrate on message transmission over classical quantum channels with a jammer with additional side information about the codeword.
+However, \cite{Bo/Ca/Ca} shows that the jammer can strictly reduce the capacity when he knows the codeword.
+Thus we concentrate on message transmission over classical-quantum channels with a jammer with additional side information about the codeword.
 We assume that the jammer chooses the most advantageous attacking strategy according to his side information.
+The corresponding message transmission task is illustrated in Figure \ref{awtjkhract}.